top of page

 A psychologist can help you develop assertive communication skills in several ways.
 They can:

-1. Assist you in identifying and expressing your thoughts, feelings, and needs: A psychologist can help you become more aware of your own thoughts, feelings, and needs and express them clearly and directly.
+1. Assist you in identifying and expressing your thoughts, feelings, and needs: A psychologist can help you become more aware of your thoughts, feelings, and needs and express them clearly and directly.
 They can also help you use "I" statements to express your feelings and needs rather than blaming or accusing others.

 3. Teach you active listening skills: A psychologist can help you improve your active listening skills, which can assist you in understanding the perspectives and needs of others and resolving conflicts more constructively.